jeremymuller/Sha-Bang-Modules/README.md

 *A clock featuring three layers of embedded rhythms.
 It's easy to multiply and/or divide the clock with virtually any rhythm you want using this clock.*

 - button turns it on
-- knobs:
+##### KNOBS:
 - large main knob at the top controls the bpm (beats per minute).
 - left-side knobs within each tuplet controls the numerator part of the fraction (or ratio).
 - right-side knobs within each tuplet controls the denominator part of the fraction (or ratio).
 - middle solid-color knobs within each tuplet controls the probability of outputting a pulse.
-- outputs:
+##### OUTPUTS:
 - first one outputs the current bpm.
 - `TUPLET 1` outputs the ratio compared to the bpm.
 - `TUPLET 2` outputs the ratio compared to `TUPLET 1`.
 - `TUPLET 3` outputs the ratio compared to `TUPLET 2`.

 TODO: See the image below if this is confusing.